)

 To ERP or not to ERP?

-ERP systems aren’t a silver bullet, nor are they the best solution for every company.
-But they can be a boon for companies and finance teams who could benefit from centralized data, maximized efficiency, improved collaboration, enhanced analytics, and better planning and resource management.
+ERP systems are not a universal solution, nor are they the best choice for every company.
+However, they can be a transformative solution for companies and finance teams that could benefit from centralised data, maximised efficiency, improved collaboration, enhanced analytics, and better planning and resource management.

 You probably don’t need an ERP system if: